 Jack Balkin‟s Living Originalism is a major contribution to American constitutional theory.
 But it may be a contribution to American constitutional theory only because it is, well, so distinctively American.
 By exploring why Balkin‟s theory is so American, I hope to show what we might learn from comparative constitutional law in thinking about constitutions, including the American one.
 In particular, I will explore why Balkin‟s approach to theory would be a non-starter in the constitutional culture that has become the most influential in the world, the one anchored by the post-World War II German constitution.

-Scheppele, Kim L.
+Kim L. Scheppele,

-"Jack Balkin Is an American,"
+Jack Balkin Is an American,

-Available at: http://digitalcommons.law.yale.edu/yjlh/vol25/iss1/3
+Available at: https://digitalcommons.law.yale.edu/yjlh/vol25/iss1/3